-It used to astonish me to see the Indians on the "Reserve" living in bark wigwams, close to comfortable log-houses erected for them by Government. but which they would not take as a gift.
-I used to think it a striking proof of the difficulty of breaking off the habits formed in uncivilized life, and so indeed it is; but the poor Indians have more sense in what seems madness than I at first supposed.
-It appears they feel persuaded that living one part of the year in the warmth and comfort of a log house makes them unable to bear the exposure during the rest, when they are away in the woods on their hunting expeditions.
+It used to astonish me to see the Indians on the "Reserve" living in bark wigwams, close to comfortable log-houses erected for them by Government, but which they would not take as a gift.
+I used to think it a striking proof of the difficulty of breaking off the habits formed in uncivilized life, and so indeed it is; but the poor Indians had more sense in what seems madness than I at first supposed.
+It appears they feel persuaded that living one part of the year in the warmth and comfort of a log-house makes them unable to bear the exposure during the rest, when they are away in the woods on their hunting expeditions.
 But why they should not give up these wandering habits, which force such hardships on them, and repay them so badly after all, is wonderful, and must be attributed to the inveterate force of habit.
-It seems to be very hard to get wildness out of the blood when once fairly in it. generations in most cases to make such men civilized.
-Lord Dartmouth once founded a college for Indians in Massachusetts, when it was a British province, and some of them were collected and taught English and the classics, with the other branches of a liberal education: but it was found, after they had finished their studies, that they were still Indians, and that, as soon as they had a chance, they threw away their books and English clothes, to run off again to the woods and wander about in clothes of skins, and live in wigwams.
-It is the same with the aborigines of Australia.
-The missionaries and their wives have tried to get them taught the simple rudiments of English life-the boys to work and the girls to sew but it has been found that, after a time, they always got like caged birds beating against their prison, and that they could not be kept from darting off again to the wilderness.
-The New Zealander stands, so far as I know, a solitary and wonderful exception to this rule, the sons of men who were cannibals having already adopted civilization to so great an extent as to be their own shipbuilders, sailors, captains, clerks, schoolmasters and farmers adopt their habits.
-The aboriginal inhabitants of the Sandwich Islands are rapidly approaching extinction in spite of all efforts to secure their permanence.
-The vices of civilization have corrupted the very blood of the race till they seem hopelessly fading away.
-The natives of New Holland are vanishing in the same way, though not, perhaps, from the same immediate causes.
-The Caribs of the West Indies, who were so fierce and powerful in the days of Columbus and his successors, are now extinct.
-It is much the same with the Red Man of America.
-The whole continent was theirs from north to south, and from east to west, but now they are only to be found crowded into corners of our different provinces, a poor and miserable remnant, or as fugitives in remote prairies and forests, for they have been nearly banished altogether from the settled territories of the States.
-It is a curious fact. also, that this is not the first time widely-spread races of their colour have been swept away from the same vast surface.
-Remains of former populations, which have perished before those who themselves are now perishing, are to be found in many parts, as in the huge burial mounds of Ohio, and the ruined cities of Guatemala and Yucatan.
-Canada has now settlements of Indians in various places, but they are, altogether, few in number.
-One is on Manitoulin Island, near the northern shore of Lake Huron, where a clergyman of the Church of England, Mr.
+It seems to be very hard to get wildness out of the blood when once fairly in it.
+It takes generations in most cases to make such men civilized.
+Lord Dartmouth once founded a college for Indians in Massachusetts, when it was a British province, and some of them were collected and taught English and the classics, with the other branches of a liberal education; but it was found, after they had finished their studies, that they were still Indians, and that, as soon as they had a chance, they threw away their books and English clothes, to run off again to the woods and wander about in clothes of skins, and live in wigwams.
+It is the same with the aborigines of The missionaries and their wives have Australia. tried to get them taught the simple rudiments of English life - the boys to work and the girls to sew - but it has been found that, after a time, they always got like caged birds beating against their prison, and that they could not be kept from darting off again to the wilderness.
+The New Zealander stands, so far as I know, a solitary and wonderful exception to this rule, the sons of men who were cannibals have already adopted civilization to so great an extent as to be their own shipbuilders, sailors, captains, clerks, schoolmasters, and farmers.